-Comments were received from two Marina residents about blight on the former Fort Ord in City of Marina's jurisdiction, asserting FORA had not provided building removal support to Marina.
-Also, comment was made from Seaside resident, Tom Mancini regarding the wait time for the new restaurants on 2nd Avenue.
+Comments were received from two Marina residents about blight in the former Fort Ord in City of Marina's jurisdiction asserting FORA had not provided building removal support to Marina and a comment from Seaside resident, Tom Mancini regarding the wait time for the new restaurants on 2nd Avenue.

-Board members Rubio and Edelen thanked Board members Oglesby & Potter for their service and contributions to the Board and to the community.
+Board member Rubio and Edelen thanked Board members Oglesby & Potter for their service contributions to the Board and to the community.

-9. ADJOURNMENT - The meeting was adjourned at 2:36 p.m.
+9. ADJOURNMENT at 2:36 p.m.

-FORT ORD REUSE AUTHORITY BOARD REPORT CONSENT AGENDA
+FORT ORD REUSE AUTHORITY BOARD REPORT

+CONSENT AGENDA

-Administrative Committee
+Subject: Subject: Administrative Committee

-Meeting Date:

-January 13, 2017
+Meeting Date: Agenda Number: January 13, 2017 7c INFORMATION

-Agenda Number: 5c